HorizenOfficial/evm-documentation/docs/05-staking/03-how_to_stake_on_eon.md

 - `vrfPubKey`: this is the key created in the previous step;
 - `value`: the amount of ZEN expressed in Satoshis (10^8) to put on stake, that will represent your voting power.

-#### How to create a forging stake using web3js
+#### Create a Forging Stake using Web3js
-Below there is an example (written in javascript to run in Remix IDE) of how to create the forging stake by interacting with the contract:
+Here is an example (written in javascript to be run in Remix IDE) on creating the forging stake with smart contract interaction:
 ```
 (async () => {
     try {